AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

 - `initialize()`: This method is invoked by the parent map, but can be manually invoked if needed.
 This method creates the internal `manager` and then detect all the children objects which are map entities and then, one by one, it initializes each of those entities, properly attaching them to this entities layer.
+- `func pause()`: Pauses this entities layer and all of their MapEntity contained objects.
+They get to be still / frozen, but visible when they should be visible.
+- `func resume()`: Resumes this entities layer and all of their MapEntity contained objects.
+They get to be animated again.
+- `var paused: bool`: Tells whether this entities layer is paused or not (see the previous two methods).

 About entities layers, they have more properties and a custom rule instantiation according the sub-type of layer being used.
 They will be timely described in other sections.